What are Crushed Shadows & Blown Highlights?

 Sometimes it’s obvious, other times not so much.
 So check that histogram or waveform before you press that record button.

-But always remember that as an artist it is always important to follow your vision.
-Understand the limitations of the equipment you are using, and use that to help you to pursue your artistic goals!
+But always remember that following your vision is important as an artist.
+Understand the limitations of the equipment you are using, and use that to help you pursue your artistic goals!

 Cade Taylor is a filmmaker and writer based out of Los Angeles.
 Originally from Seattle, he continues to work as the Outreach Coordinator for the Bigfoot Script Challenge, where he helps connect up-and-coming writers with industry professionals.
 When he’s not working on his own projects, helping out with Bigfoot, or covering desks, Cade loves to share what he knows with other filmmakers and promote great content.